 Dance as an allegory of good and beautiful, dancers as an allegory of human trafficking victims and invisible evil spirits-dementors as an allegory of danger.

 TV spot and outdoor campaign is released on EU Anti-Trafficking Day on October 18, 2018.

 This professional campaign titled 'Danger Might Be Invisible At First' was published in Ukraine in October, 2017.
 It was created for the brand: International Organization for Migration, by ad agency: ANGRY.
 This Content medium campaign is related to the Public Interest, NGO industry and contains 2 media assets.
-It was submitted almost 5 years ago.
+It was submitted over 5 years ago.

 Advertising Agency: ANGRY, Kyiv, Ukraine

 Creative Director: Serhii Malyk

 Art Director: Polina Savychuk

 Photographer: Roma Pashkovsky